OtbDotNet/Katas/README.md

 The idea of doing the kata _is not_ to reach a complete solution.

 We will be supplying a laptop to work on, with Visual Studio and Resharper.
 We use git (specifically GitHub Enterprise) internally, so we would like you to use git.
 If you don't currently use a source control tool don't worry.

+## Meet the team

+We aim to provide a short opportunity for you to meet the people you will be working with should you join the OTB .NET team.
+If you've questions to ask this is a good opportunity.